 Cyprus fell under the domain of the Ottoman Empire in the 16th century and remained in their hands until the 19th, when Britain took control after the Congress of Berlin in 1878, formerly annexing Cyprus (together with Egypt and Sudan) illegally from the Ottomans in November 1914.
 British rule lasted until the end of colonial Cyprus in 1960.

-Britain applied the principle of “divide and rule”, deliberately pitting Muslims and Christians against each other to prevent them uniting in common cause against the occupation.
+Britain applied the principle of “divide and rule”, deliberately pitting Muslim Turkish Cypriots and Orthodox Christian Greek Cypriots against each other to prevent them uniting in common cause against the occupation.
 Greek and Turkish nationalism didn’t help either; the Greek junta that came to power in 1967 strongly promoted ultranationalism, while Turkish nationalism flowered after Atatürk took power.
 Atatürk’s principles were frantically imparted to a Muslim population already weakened by British attempts to weaken their connection to the Islamic faith.
-Eventually, Kemalist secularism (laicism) and nationalism combined to largely eliminate Islam’s role in everyday life and the Muslim community came to identify itself as Turkish first and Muslim in name only.
+Eventually, Kemalist secularism (laicism) and nationalism combined to largely eliminate Islam’s role in everyday life and the Muslim community came to leave Islam en masse – identifying itself as Turkish first and Muslim in name only.
+Most people still do not practice or even believe in Islam in its entirety.

 In the early fifties a Greek nationalist/fascist group formed called the Ethniki Organosis Kyprion Agoniston (EOKA, “National Organisation of Cypriot Fighters”).
 Their objective was to drive the British out, then unify with Greece.
-They deliberately targeted and killedc Turkish Cypriots in order to provoke anti-Greek riots and create strife that they could use to their advantage.
+They deliberately targeted and killed Turkish Cypriots in order to provoke anti-Greek riots and create strife that they could use to their advantage.
 The group’s atrocities were supported by Greece throughout.

-A combination of cancerous nationalism, colonialism and fascism resulted in massacres and forced Turkey’s hand.
+A combination of cancerous nationalism, colonialism and fascism thus resulted in massacres and effectively forced Turkey’s hand.
 Since the declaration of independence in the north the world has near-unanimously condemned the north and claimed its independence is “illegal”.

 Re-Unification: On Whose Terms?